DRUG CRIMES IN OKLAHOMA

 Additionally, participating in the most appropriate treatment or rehabilitation program, while your case is pending, will increase the likelihood of obtaining a positive outcome in your case.
 There are a variety of diversion options and treatment programs available for drug offenses.
 Please visit our page on Diversion Programs in Oklahoma for more information.

-When facing criminal charges in Oklahoma; threating your future, finances, and freedom, contact Cannon Law Firm in Oklahoma City for your defense.
+When facing criminal charges in Oklahoma; threating your future, finances, and freedom, contact CANNON & ASSOCIATES in Oklahoma City for your defense.
 Our firm will do everything possible to defend your freedom and your future.
 You have the right to the presumption of innocence and representation by the best criminal defense attorney you can find.
 Our firm will help you throughout the process and help you reach the best possible outcome in your case, including Diversion Programs.
 John Cannon is a Fierce Advocate for every client and will use his experience and respected reputation to do everything possible to reach the best possible outcome in your criminal case.